 - Answer any appeal-related questions that you have

 - Protect your rights during the appeals process

-- Rely on fellow attorneys, paralegals, and experts as they aim to present the strongest possible appeal
+- Rely on fellow advocates and experts as they aim to present the strongest possible appeal

-Veterans disability lawyers have the experience and intricate knowledge of VA’s rules necessary to help you get the benefits that you seek.
-As soon as you hire a legal team, they are ready to help you fight through VA bureaucracy and secure all the financial support you deserve.
+Veterans disability advocates have the experience and intricate knowledge of VA’s rules necessary to help you get the benefits that you seek.
+As soon as you hire an advocacy group, they are ready to help you fight through VA bureaucracy and secure all the financial support you deserve.

 Request help by calling us today or filling out the online form for a FREE case review today.